Citroën SM: US exports

 A US-spec Citroën SM with round headlamps.
 The green spheres are part of the hydropneumatic suspension system.

-The main export market for the SM was the U.S., where the market for personal luxury cars was much larger than in Europe.
+The main export market for the SM was the US, where the market for personal luxury cars was much larger than in Europe.
 Competitors included the Cadillac Eldorado, Lincoln Mark IV and Ford Thunderbird alongside Italian, British, and German imports.
 The unique design of the SM made quite a splash and won the Motor Trend magazine's Car of the Year award in 1972, unheard of for a non-US vehicle at the time.

-The SM's system of six replaceable-bulb composite halogen headlamps with swivelling high beams was illegal in the U.S., where regulations at the time required all vehicles to have two or four round sealed-beam headlamps on fixed mounts and with no lens or other covering in front of them.
-So, SMs for the U.S. market were fitted with four exposed round non-swivelling sealed beams.
+The SM's system of six replaceable-bulb composite halogen headlamps with swivelling high beams was illegal in the US, where regulations at the time required all vehicles to have two or four round sealed-beam headlamps on fixed mounts and with no lens or other covering in front of them.
+SMs for the US market were fitted with four exposed round non-swivelling sealed beams.

-Despite initial success, U.S. sales ceased suddenly when Citroën did not receive an expected exemption for the 1974 model year 5 mph bumper regulation imposed by the NHTSA.
+Despite initial success, US sales ceased suddenly when Citroën did not receive an expected exemption for the 1974 model year 5 mph bumper regulation imposed by the NHTSA.
 The integral variable height suspension of the SM made compliance impossible.
-The 1974 SMs built for the U.S. market (134 cars), could not be supplied to Americans due to the effective date of the bumper regulation, so were sold in Japan instead.
+The 1974 SMs built for the US market (134 cars), could not be supplied to Americans due to the effective date of the bumper regulation, so were sold in Japan instead.